Yquetzal/tnetwork/source/reference/readwrite.rst

 Input-Output
 ************

-Functions to read and write dynamic graphs and communities
+Functions to read and write dynamic graphs and snapshots

 .. automodule:: tnetwork.readwrite